yao-laboratory/MotifCluster/README.md

 #### 1.Middle processing files:

 Users don't need to use.(located: example_output_step1_1/tmp_output)
-#### (Note: do not change cause it is the middle processing result since useful in step 2(score and rank) and drawing, it will update by itself.)
+#### (Note: do not change cause it is the middle processing result, useful in step 2 (score and rank) and drawing, it will update by itself.)
 Including files: n+1+3 middle files. n is class number.

      1,2,...,n.bdg, total.bdg,